SoarGroup/Soar/PHP/readme.txt

 Author: Nate Derbinsky
 =================================

+For the PHP bindings to build correctly, SWIG Version 1.3.40 is required.

 For Soar to interact with PHP, there are a couple manual steps:

 1. Open php.ini and set the enable_dl = On